-Regime Choice for a Country Specialized in an Export Commodity often-cited advice of Kenen (1969) is that only if a country is sufficiently diversified in the production of different commodities should it float, implying that a country where production is concentrated should peg.
+Regime Choice for a Country Specialized in an Export Commodity

+If a country is dependent on one particular export commodity, what exchange rate policy should it follow?
+Surprisingly, there is no standard textbook prescription for such a country, even as between fixed and floating exchange rates.
+On the one hand, the often-cited advice of Kenen (1969) is that only if a country is sufficiently diversified in the production of different commodities should it float, implying that a country where production is concentrated should peg.
 On the other hand, another famous prescription holds that a country where external shocks are large should float, to insulate itself against them.
 This advice would seem to contradict the Kenen line, in that the overall magnitude of external shocks will be larger in a specialized economy, whereas they will tend to cancel out in a diversified economy.